sriram-2502/sriram-2502.github.io/_posts/2024-12-01-density-functions.md

 ---

+Imagine you’re at a bustling train station during rush hour.
+People are moving in all directions, suitcases roll past, and announcements echo through the air.
+Navigating this chaos, you instinctively steer clear of crowded zones, avoiding the hurried travelers and luggage obstacles.
+Your focus sharpens as you spot a path that feels less congested—a safer route to your platform.
+Robots face similar challenges in their environments, from crowded warehouses to busy streets.
+Like us, they must discern safe paths, avoid obstacles, and move toward their goal.
+This is where density functions come in, giving robots a mathematical lens to identify safe regions and navigate using the positive gradient of density, much like we find our way through a crowd.

 ## **What Are Density Functions in Robotics?**

 Density functions in this context describe the distribution of system trajectories in the robot's environment: